LGMOak/Bounty-DiscordBot/README.md

 +help to show all commands and get a general feel +marco to get a response (A ping command)
 +uptime to display bot uptime
-Speak in DM to initate cleverbot and chat with Bounty +miniask[inquiry] to get answers to a question
-+server to get an invite link to Bounty official development server and many many more
++miniask [inquiry] to get answers to a question +server to get an invite link to Bounty official development server and many many more commands
 ```
 Commands are split into cogs for organisation